Go Back To Trail Finder

 Hi Daryl,

-Trail Description has been modified regarding the left turn at Boundary Tk as some people do seem to go straight ahead onto Baker St. Have a look at the new crossing of Belgrave-Gembrook Rd at Clematis, near Menzies Rd, were the “chicane” is much easier to negotiate.
+Trail Description has been modified regarding the left turn at Boundary Tk as some people do seem to go straight ahead onto Baker St. Have a look at the new crossing of Belgrave-Gembrook Rd at Clematis, near Menzies Rd, where the “chicane” is much easier to negotiate.
 Hopefully Cardinia Shire will modify some of the older ones.

 Hard to recommend at present.
 Signage not always clear.
 Steep gravel tracks a challenge for us.
 Mountain bikes would be better.
 Other issue is tight crossings over Puffing Billy line and some roads force you to dismount several times.
 We plan to go back but would suit us more as a walking trail.